matteol1/python_projects/Pwd_Manager/README.md

 # Password Manager
 ### Video Demo:  <URL HERE>
-### Description: {asswprd ,amaher a;;pwomg tp add and store credentials} that are saved into a file.
+### Description: Password Manager allows to add and store credentials} that are saved into a file.
 The passwords are encrypted.

 This program is a password manager that allows the user to add or view passwords saved in a txt file "pfile.txt".
 The data is stored as strings separated by |, Domain|User|Password